Skylake-dev/Notes/Machine Learning/Machine Learning.md

 After selecting the model using cross validation we can now use all the dataset (training + validation) to train the final model and evaluate its performance on the test set.
 If the result are not satisfying we are screwed, we cannot use the same datased!
 USE THE TEST SET ONLY AT THE VERY END, ONCE USED I CANNOT MODIFY THE MODEL.

 ##### Adjustment techniques
 Combine train error with a term that accounts for the model complexity without using a validation set.
-Usually used when i have too many samples and building too many models is not feasible There are a number of parameters that are used (`d` is the number of parameters):
+Usually used when i have too many samples and building too many models is not feasible There are a number of indicators that are used (`d` is the number of parameters):
 - `Cp = (RSS + 2dσ^2)` where `σ` is an estimation of the variance of the noise
 - `AIC = -2log(L) + 2d` where `L` is the maximized value of the likelihood function for the estimated model
 - `BIC`